 5. Quarterly or Monthly Peer-Nominated Award

-Who better to truly understand how much effort a worker is putting in than a peer.
-This type of employee accolade as a particularly meaningful way to recognize employees.
+Who better to truly understand how much effort a worker is putting in than a peer?
+This type of employee accolade is a particularly meaningful way to recognize employees.

 A quarterly or even a monthly award is recommended over an annual event.
 Keeping this motivator front and center means ongoing goodwill between co-workers and some healthy competition.

 The high cost of not recognizing your top performers is too great for any organization to bear.